Azure-Samples/azure-search-openai-demo/docs/azure_container_apps.md

 ## Private endpoints

-Private endpoints is still in private preview for Azure Conainer Apps and not supported for now.
+Private endpoints is still in private preview for Azure Container Apps and not supported for now.